SalishSeaCast/docs/repos_organization.rst

 * meeting notes, plans, work-in-progress reports and papers, presentations, etc.
 * anything that might go in docs repo but are not ready for release, or which cannot be released for some reason
-* ideally at least some of this repo’s will eventually be moved to the public docs repo
+* ideally at least some of this repo will eventually be moved to the public docs repo

 .. _tools-repo: